The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Conjugacy problem

 \section{Conjugacy problem}

 In this section we wish to prove Theorem \ref{t_conj_pb}, which states that the conjugacy problem in $\out(F_m)$, for outer automorphisms whose polynomial parts are of finite order, is solvable.
 For this we will use the reduction introduced by Dahmani and Touikan recalled in Theorem \ref{t_reduc}.
+We will also need the following lemma on the structure of finitely generated subgroups of mapping tori with finite order monodromy.